4 Best Investments To Capitalize On the Strong US Dollar

 Another snag is that because the US dollar is the world reserve currency, a lot of foreign countries and corporations issue debt in USD.
 Institutional investors around the world have more confidence that a country won’t be incentivized to turn on the money printers to meet their debt obligations when the currency is issued by a third party they have no control over.

 The major problem for USD issued debt, however, is that as the dollar strengthens relative to a country’s local currency, the value of the debt appreciates and is more expensive to service.
 That actually increases the default risk, which is not great for you.
-In contrast, if the dollar weakens, you have more confidence that the country can repaid it, but you don’t get more yield.
+In contrast, if the dollar weakens, you have more confidence that the country can repay it, but you don’t get more yield.

 So to play the peaking dollar thesis, it really only makes sense to buy local currency bond funds or individual foreign bonds.
 Unhedged international bond indexes are surprisingly rare.
 In fact, I was only able to find a handful of them and most are issued for emerging market debt which adds a another dimension of risk that I am not looking to partake in.
 I prefer the developed sovereign debt due to the relatively risk free nature of it.